 Most seawater desalination factories around the world rely on fossil fuel for energy.
 But as renewable energy technology becomes smarter and cheaper, there is a good chance we will see more such plants running on wind, sunlight, or hydropower in the near future.

-A company named Elemental Water Makers is already operating dozens of plants around the world relying merely on solar energy.
+Various companies are already operating dozens of plants around the world relying merely on solar energy.
 Currently, the price they offer per unit is higher than fossil fuel-based plants and their efficiency is lower.
 But if the world leaders are serious about reaching the goals of the Paris climate agreement – subsidizing renewable desalination factories must be on their to-do list.

 Seawater Desalination: Benefits and Challenges

 The biggest advantage of seawater desalination is its independence from rainfall.
 It is drought-proof, so it is especially helpful for arid areas that seasonally experiencing spells of drought.
 They can rely on seawater desalination for freshwater supply all-year-round.
 This technology is widely used in regions like the Middle East, where freshwater resources are meager or unavailable.
 Desalination can also be utilized as a steady source of irrigation water in regions where a steady supply of water is difficult, thereby also providing improved food security.